 As a pillar of our long-term growth strategy, we expect to create an advantaged supply chain and aspire to locate our distribution centers within 250 miles of the majority of our stores.
-We currently have five distribution centers, with two located in California and one located in each of Arizona, Texas and Georgia.
-In 2021, we expect to open two new distribution centers, one in Colorado and one in Florida.
-The increased proximity of our distribution centers to our stores will allow us to deliver on our fresh commitment to our customers, source more from products from local farmers and improve efficiencies in our distribution process.
+With the opening of two new distribution centers in 2021, we currently have seven distribution centers, with two located in California and one located in each of Arizona, Texas, Georgia, Colorado and Florida.
+The increased proximity of our distribution centers to our stores has allowed us to deliver on our fresh commitment to our customers, by sourcing more from products from local farmers and improving efficiencies in our distribution process.